lumapps/lumapps-sdk/documentation/source/getting_started.rst

     $ pip install -e .
     $ pip install -r requirements_dev.txt

 -----------------------------------
 Authentication using a bearer token
 -----------------------------------

-Lumapps supports multiple ways of authentification.
-They are explained [here]() The fastest one to implement is the following:
+LumApps supports multiple methods of authentification.
+They are explained [here]().
+The following method allows a LumApps user to use his or her bearer token with LumApps SDK.

-You can obtain your token by logging to your Lumapps account.
-Go to https://sites.lumapps.com and authentificate.
-Once connected, open the javascript console of your browser and run:
+You can retrieve such a bearer token by logging in LumApps in your Chrome or Firefox browser.
+Go to https://sites.lumapps.com and log in, if you are not already.
+Then open the developer console of your browser and run the following javascript in the Console tab:

 .. code-block:: javascript